|Balance Transfer Rating:||3.7 / 5|

 While the Citi Simplicity has one of the longest balance transfer introductory APRs available, its large balance transfer fee limits its appeal.
 Depending on your credit score and the size of your balance, another card might make more sense for you.

 With a top-tier rewards rate, the Citi Double Cash card is a great choice for cardholders who need time to pay down a balance – but don’t want to sacrifice long-term rewards potential.
 Like the Citi Simplicity, the Citi Double Cash Card comes with valuable shopping benefits.
-However, its introductory periods for both balance transfers and new purchases are much shorter.
+However, its introductory period for balance transfers is shorter, and it doesn’t offer an introductory period for new purchases.

 The Chase Slate does not include any sort of rewards program, but it offers something much more valuable to cardholders with a large balance to pay off: It doesn’t charge a balance transfer fee for the first 60 days.
 As mentioned before, a card with no balance transfer fee can actually save you more money than a longer balance transfer offer.
 The downside is that the Chase Slate does include late fees.

 The Discover it Balance Transfer is another great option for users who need to pay down some debt but still take advantage of a rewards program.
-It comes with a shorter 0 percent introductory APR than the Citi Simplicity (18 months) but its ongoing APR is a bit lower, ranging from 14.24 percent to 25.24 percent.
+It comes with a shorter introductory APR than the Citi Simplicity (18 months) but its ongoing APR is a bit lower (see rates and fees).
 The Discover it card’s rewards rate can be very lucrative, but cardholders will have to enroll in rotating bonus categories each quarter to make the most of the card.

 Who should get the Citi Simplicity card?